hyvor/laravel-filterq/README.md

 });
 ```

-## Why FilterQ?

-While creating the [Hyvor Blogs Data API](), we wanted to make it possible for users to freely filter data the way they want.
-One obvious way to accomplish this was to add a lot of query params for each filter (Ex: `author_id`, `created_at_larger_than`, so on).
-It makes the API very complex with a lot of query params.
-And, the user can only write equal comparisons.
-They cannot group logics.
-So, we needed something like `WHERE` in SQL.
-However, directly exposing query's WHERE part to the users is dangerous.

-So, we wrote this library to make it possible to write filtering logic in an easy way (preferrably in a single line).
+FilterQ supports `AND`, `OR`, and grouping logics, which makes it extremely powerful.
+It's like making it possible for your API consumers to filter data directly using SQL, but securely.

+### Features

+* Easy-to-write, single-line expressions.
+Peace of mind for your API users.
+* Logical expressions and nesting (`&` - AND, `|` - OR, `()`)
+* Secure.
+FilterQ only gives access to the columns and operators you define.
+* Supports joining tables.
+Users can not only filter by columns but also via joined tables (Amazing, right?)
+* Extensible.
+You can add your own operators easily.

 > The library contains two classes: one for parsing single line expressions to a PHP array and the other one to building the Laravel query.
 If you are not using Laravel, you can use the Parser and adapt its output to your framework.
-## Input
+## FilterQ Expressions

 Example: `(published_at > 1639665890 & published_at < 1639695890) | is_featured=true`

-An **input** is a combination of **conditions**, which consists of three parts:
+A **FitlerQ Expression** is a combination of **conditions**, connected and grouped by the following.

+- `&` - AND
+- `|` - OR
+- `()` - to group logic

+A condition has three parts:

 - `key`
 - `operator`